Table of Content

 Solution:

-You must update your system on a daily or weekly basis.
+You must update your system daily or weekly.
 Keep your antivirus software updated and scan your computer to analyze malicious activities or virus attacks.
-Replace your hard drive every 3-4 years.
+Replace your hard drive every 3 to 4 years.

-Use of malicious or faulty apps, accidental closure of running programs, unethical way of shutting down the PC, power surges, etc. are reasons that lead to system file corruption and make the hard disk inaccessible.
+The use of malicious or faulty apps, accidental closure of running programs, unethical ways of shutting down the PC, power surges, etc., are reasons that lead to system file corruption and cause the hard disk to stop working or crash.

 Symptoms: